 Body weight training will not provide the amount of resistance and load that you require to build bone density.
 Body weight training means pull ups, push ups, squats, and lunges with nothing more than your body weight will not help you beyond a certain point.
 Unfortunately, with many body weight exercises you are limited to strengthening muscles already tight (chest and front of shoulders), and unable to achieve strength for postural support from pulling exercises (can you do a pull up?), and may be a bit compromised doing hip-specific exercises (lunges and or squats).

-Free weights are a step up from body weight.
+Free weights are a big welcome step up from body weight.
 Provided you’re using good form going heavy many women are much STRONGER than they realize and can safely strength train at home with minimal equipment.

 If you’re compromised or concerned about safety going heavy, machine weights should be a definite consideration.